Ekluv/thug-stream-api/README.md

 # thug-stream-api
 Twitter streaming api task

-This task in done using tweepy and python
+This task in done using tweepy and python.

+First you need to have python and tweepy.

+To install tweepy run
+"""
+pip install tweepy

+"""
+on commandline.

 1.Run streaming_api.py.Prompt will appear asking a keyword.Then the related tweets are written in JSON format in data.txt file.